alexyorke/PurelySharp/README.md

 A C# analyzer that enforces method purity through the `[EnforcePure]` attribute.
 Methods marked with this attribute must be pure (no side effects, only pure operations).

+## Beta Warning ⚠️

+**This analyzer is currently in beta.
+Some cases may not be properly detected or may produce false positives.**

+Known limitations:

+- **Indirect Impurities**: The analyzer may not detect impure operations across multiple method calls, especially if those methods are in different assemblies.
+- **Static Fields**: Access to static fields from other types/assemblies may not always be correctly identified as impure.
+- **External Dependencies**: Methods from third-party libraries without proper annotations might be incorrectly assumed to be pure.
+- **Reflection**: Code using reflection to modify state may evade detection.
+- **Async Methods**: Support for async methods is limited; await expressions may not be properly analyzed.
+- **Constructors**: Analysis of constructors is limited and may miss impurities.
+- **Thread-Static Fields**: Thread-static field access isn't always properly detected as impure.
+- **Volatile Fields**: Reading volatile fields might not be detected as impure.
+- **Collection Modifications**: The analyzer may not detect all collection modifications, especially through indirect method calls.
+- **Delegate Invocations**: Delegate invocations to impure methods might not be detected.

+For best results, ensure that all called methods in the dependency chain are also marked with `[EnforcePure]` when appropriate.

 ## Supported Language Features

 ### Expressions